Can I Replace Just My Inside AC Unit?

 Getting your Trinity Audio player ready...

-Last Revised: 11/22/2024
+Last Revised: 9/30/25

 When your AC system starts acting up, the first question on your mind may be, “How much do I have to spend to get this fixed?”
+After all, why spend more money in the short-term than you need to?

-This article will give you everything you need to know about this strategy: when it works, when it doesn’t, and why.
-After reading this article, you’ll have the knowledge you need to make the right decision for your household.
+This article will give you everything you need to know about replacing just your indoor AC unit: if it’s possible, when it makes sense, when it doesn’t, and why.
+After reading this article, you’ll have all the knowledge you need to make the right decision for your household.

 How Your Inside and Outside AC Units Work Together